 “If the bride is wearing her hair in a stunning oversized fishtail braid worn to one side, then the bridesmaids could wear their hair loose and down, with just one small plait braided in to one side,” she continues.

 Keep a theme in mind

-A hair theme needn’t be super strict, but it is a good idea to go for a similar vibe for all of your maids; after all, the group shots would look odd if some of them had a traditional, sleek do, while others were rocking undone boho inspired hair.
+A wedding hair theme needn’t be super strict, but it is a good idea to go for a similar vibe for all of your maids; after all, the group shots would look odd if some of them had a traditional, sleek do, while others were rocking undone boho inspired hair.

 If all of your bridesmaids are wearing the exact same dress, differing hairstyles can look fabulous, as long as they are all along the same lines texture wise.